Jazmin Truesdale

 Jazmin Truesdale (born December 6, 1987) is the writer and creator of AZA comics, a comic book that features diverse female characters.

 Early life and education

 Jazmin Truesdale was born in Durham, North Carolina.
-She earned a degree in exercise science from the University of North Carolina at Chapel Hill and an MBA from the Florida Institute of Technology.
+She earned a degree in pre-medicine and exercise science from the University of North Carolina at Chapel Hill in 2009 and an MBA from the Florida Institute of Technology.